awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

    You can use the username and password that appears to connect to the DB instance as the master user\.
 **Important**
 You won't be able to view master user password again\.
 If you don't record it, you might have to change it\.
 If you need to change the master user password after the DB instance is available, you can modify the DB instance to do so\.
-For more information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 1. In the **Databases** list, choose the name of the new MySQL DB instance\.

    On the RDS console, the details for new DB instance appear\.
 The DB instance has a status of **creating** until the DB instance is ready to use\.
 When the state changes to **available**, you can connect to the DB instance\.
 Depending on the DB instance class and the amount of storage, it can take up to 20 minutes before the new instance is available\.
 ![\[Screenshot of the DB instance details.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQL-Launch06.png)

-## Connecting to a Database on a DB Instance Running the MySQL Database Engine<a name="CHAP_GettingStarted.Connecting.MySQL"></a>
+## Connecting to a database on a DB instance running the MySQL database engine<a name="CHAP_GettingStarted.Connecting.MySQL"></a>

 After Amazon RDS provisions your DB instance, you can use any standard SQL client application to connect to a database on the DB instance\.
 In this example, you connect to a database on a MySQL DB instance using MySQL monitor commands\.
 One GUI\-based application you can use to connect is MySQL Workbench; for more information, go to the [ Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page\.
 For more information on using MySQL, go to the [MySQL documentation](http://dev.mysql.com/doc/)\.
-For information about installing MySQL \(including the MySQL client\), see [Installing and Upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.
+For information about installing MySQL \(including the MySQL client\), see [Installing and upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.

  **To connect to a database on a DB instance using MySQL monitor**